arunsha1983/Nornir3_8021x-_Switch_Configurator/README.md

     ntc-templates==2.3.2
     paramiko==2.8.0

-For more informations see ---> https://github.com/nornir-automation/nornir
+For more information see ---> https://github.com/nornir-automation/nornir

 # Running the Nornir 8021x Switch Configurator

 There are several options for running this Nornir 8021x Switch Configurator the preferred option is as below

 1. Pull the docker image and run it in your computer/server docker container.
-It is best as it will contains all dependencies and work without any issues.
+It is best as it will contain all dependencies and work without any issues.
-2. Clone the Github Repository and running the code on a computer/server with Python Virtual Environment.
+2. Clone the Github Repository and run the code on a computer/server with Python Virtual Environment.
 Install requirements.txt then run the python script

-If you are clone the github repositiry to your Python virtual Environment use the `pip3 freeze -r requirements.txt` to install all the dependencies.
+If you are cloning the Github repository to your Python virtual Environment use the `pip3 freeze -r requirements.txt` to install all the dependencies.

-Note: As always, **test** your changes to a demo host in a lab environment **before** actually using it in a production environment.
+Note: As always, **test** your changes to a demo host in a lab environment **before** using it in a production environment.

 ### Run the Docker